-Helping kids learn the Elements of Art & Principles of Design is easy when you make a game of it!
-This activity is adaptable across a wide range of ages… I’ve used it from 1st grade through high school by customizing my questions or directives for the students I’m using it with.
+Helping kids learn the Elements of Art & Principles of Design (affiliate link) is easy when you make a game of it!
+This activity is adaptable across a wide range of ages.
+I’ve used it from 1st grade through high school by customizing my questions or directives for the students I’m using it with.

 Whether you have just a few minutes to fill or a whole class period, students will be excited to see you pull this out…. and it’s a great way to review at the end of the year!

-First, brainstorm a list of prompts related to the Elements of Art (line, shape, form, color, value, texture, and space) and Principles of Design (balance, movement, rhythm, contrast, emphasis, pattern, and unity).
-Customize your prompts for the level of your students and the concepts you want to focus on.
+Brainstorm a list of prompts related to the Elements of Art (line, shape, form, color, value, texture, and space) and Principles of Design (balance, emphasis, movement, pattern, proportion, variety, and unity).
+Customize your prompts for the level of your students and the concepts you want to focus on (see photo).

-Next, use a Sharpie to write about 30 or more prompts on a 20” beachball.
+Next, use a Sharpie to write about 30 or more prompts on a 20” beachball (affiliate link).
 I find that it helps to divide the ball into sections before I start writing on it.

 These 3 rules will help keep things under control:

 1. Before tossing the ball, call out the person’s name you’re throwing it to, so they’ll be ready.
 Remember, the goal is for them to catch it, not to make it hard to catch!

 2. It’s okay to throw the ball to someone who’s already had it, but then the next person has to be someone who hasn’t had it yet.
 (This keeps everyone involved, and prevents students from ‘checking out’ once they’ve had their turn!)